-Who we are - SPORTS CHAPLAINCY UK
+Who we are

-Sports Chaplaincy UK is a registered charity whose role is to develop high quality chaplaincy within sport.
-We have been involved in chaplaincy as an organisation since 1991 providing training, resources and expertise to a growing network of chaplains and a wide range of sports.
+Sports Chaplaincy Ireland is part of the wider global sports chaplaincy family and works in collaboration with Sports Chaplaincy UK whose role is to develop high quality chaplaincy within sport.
+Sports Chaplaincy UK has been involved in chaplaincy as an organisation since 1991 providing training, resources and expertise to a growing network of chaplains and a wide range of sports.
 These sports include football, rugby union, rugby league, cricket and horse racing as well as particular developments in all-ability sport, women's sport and gym chaplaincy in recent years.
 In addition to club and individual chaplaincy support we have also provided chaplaincy at major events such as the Olympics, Paralympics, Commonwealth Games & Rugby World Cup.